Jahfarr Wilnis: Glory

-Wilnis faced Kirill Kornilov in the semifinals of the 2016 Glory Heavyweight Contender tournament, which took place at Glory 29: Copenhagen on April 16, 2016.
+Wilnis faced Kirill Kornilov in the semifinals of the 2016 Glory Heavyweight Contender tournament, which took place at Glory 29: Copenhagen on 16 April 2016.
 He won the fight by unanimous decision and faced Ismael Londt in the finals.
 He lost the fight by split decision..
-Wilnis took part in another contender tournament at Glory 35: Nice on November 5, 2016, but suffered a first-round technical knockout at the hands of Mladen Brestovac in the tournament semifinals.
+Wilnis took part in another contender tournament at Glory 35: Nice on 5 November 2016, but suffered a first-round technical knockout at the hands of Mladen Brestovac in the tournament semifinals.

-Wilnis made his first Enfusion Heavyweight title defense against Luis Tavares at Enfusion 53 on September 30, 2017.
+Wilnis made his first Enfusion Heavyweight title defense against Luis Tavares at Enfusion 53 on 30 September 2017.
 Tavares won the fight by unanimous decision.

-Wilnis faced Jamal Ben Saddik at Glory 53: Lille on May 12, 2018.
+Wilnis faced Jamal Ben Saddik at Glory 53: Lille on 12 May 2018.
 He won the fight by unanimous decision.

 Wilnis faced Tomáš Možný in the quarterfinals of the 2018 Glory Heavyweight tournament, which took place at Glory 62: Rotterdam on December 8, 2018.
 He won the fight by unanimous decision and advanced to the semifinals of the one-day tournament, where he faced Benjamin Adegbuyi.
 He lost the fight by a third-round knockout.

-Wilnis faced D'Angelo Marshall at Glory 67: Orlando on July 5, 2019.
+Wilnis faced D'Angelo Marshall at Glory 67: Orlando on 5 July 2019.
 He lost the fight by unanimous decision.
 Wilnis next faced Antonio Plazibat at Glory Collision 2.
 He lost the fight by split decision.

-Wilnis faced Georgil Fibic at Yangames Fight Night 8 on August 27, 2020.
+Wilnis faced Georgil Fibic at Yangames Fight Night 8 on 27 August 2020.
 He won the fight by a third-round knockout.
 Wilnis first staggered his opponent with a jumping switch knee, before he floored him with a right hook.

-Wilnis faced Michał Bławdziewicz at Glory 82 on November 19, 2022, following a two-year break from the sport.
+Wilnis faced Michał Bławdziewicz at Glory 82 on 19 November 2022, following a two-year break from the sport.
 He won the fight by unanimous decision.

-Wilnis faced Tariq Osaro in the semifinals of a four-man Glory heavyweight tournament at Glory 85 on April 29, 2023.
+Wilnis faced Tariq Osaro in the semifinals of a four-man Glory heavyweight tournament at Glory 85 on 29 April 2023.
+He lost the fight by a second-round technical knockout.